 These are true ultralight reels and are very well made.
 They are built lightweight and feel very refined when fished with 3 or 4lb of drag pressure.
 I do fear the frame will start to flex if the full 11lb of drag pressure was directly applied.

 This might be why Daiwa also makes the Laguna LT series of reels.
 They are heavier, but also much stronger.
 So if you have a real need, to force a lot of drag pressure on a tiny reel they will be one of my top choices.
 The Laguna retails for under $40 which is cheaper than any of the above.

 Now, virtually all Daiwa reels in the ultralight size range offer the same 11lb of drag pressure.

 It also could be worth looking at the Penn line-up of reels.
 Penn reels are known to be built tough and can be trusted to handle powerful fighting fish.
 The Penn Battle lineup of reels offers full metal construction and costs around $100 while offering 9lbs of smooth, powerful carbon drag.

-For the reels which represent the best value for money, I suggest checking my ultralight spinning reel buyers guide.
+For additional information and full reviews of many of the above reels I suggest checking my ultralight spinning reel buyers guide.
 In it, I have discussed and reviewed the 12 ultralight spinning reels which I feel offer the best value.